 However, there are products that do allow for less layers.
 Hemp, microfiber and bamboo are all great options especially when used in combination with each other (ex. microfiber on top of hemp).
 But, hemp stinks, microfiber leaks, and bamboo isn’t quite absorbent enough for me.

-There is a new soaker fabric available though.
-Recently, Wazoodle‘s cutting-edge textile design department developed a super absorbent product called Zorb.
+There is a another soaker fabric available though.
+Wazoodle‘s cutting-edge textile design department developed a super absorbent product called Zorb.
 Wazoodle.com is a huge online retailer of all diaper making (or non diaper making) fabrics and supplies.
 It is their mission to improve the overall performance of a cloth diaper.

-One mama put it best when she said, “I’m still waiting to hear WHAT exactly it is … it sounds ideal for my heavy wetter, but I won’t take a chance if we’ll find out in 3 months that it’s something like ground up tires, bleached in acid and mixed with a polycarbonate resin that has been hydrolyzed to a fabric-like consistency.”
+One parent put it best when she said, “I’m still waiting to hear WHAT exactly it is … it sounds ideal for my heavy wetter, but I won’t take a chance if we’ll find out in 3 months that it’s something like ground up tires, bleached in acid and mixed with a polycarbonate resin that has been hydrolyzed to a fabric-like consistency.”

 Speculations flew and the “too good to be true” mentality rose, until Wazoodle finally answered our questions.
 I am quoting Mike the head of textile design at Wazoodle:

-“Hopefully I can answer a few of the most common question, and debunk some of the common rumors and misconceptions.
+Hopefully I can answer a few of the most common question, and debunk some of the common rumors and misconceptions.

 1) What is it made of?